Or I shall faint. A plague a' both your houses!

 With his dying breath, a character wishes ill fortune upon his killers, or some other personal enemy.
 It may be an actual invocation of supernatural power that is believed to (or, in settings where such powers exist, actually does) have the power to harm the target, or it may simply be a prediction of a well-deserved bad end.

 Compare Dying Declaration of Hate, which is a venting of anger without any (expected or actual) supernatural consequences.
+For someone going out making the other kind of curse, see Profane Last Words.

 As a Death Trope, several if not all Spoilers will be unmarked ahead.
 Beware.